Nyelab/NYB_Indicators_Calculations/README.md

 **3. Annual Reports** contains 2019 and 2020 annual reports.

-### *Note some data files were too large to be included here:
+_*Note some data files were too large to be included here:_

-Phytoplankton,
+Phytoplankton

 Water Temperature